Although this is a poor picture,

 glass pitcher and large plate belonged to my late mother-in-law.

-The glass box with a mirrored
+This is the same glass box with a mirrored

 the chicken scene most of the year.
 In this holiday display,